Yoga Teacher Training

 Their response was, “I haven’t found a yoga teacher that I think really knows what they’re talking about, because their scope of training is so limited.”

-That may strike a nerve for some.
-AND… when we feel a need to defend or explain something, it’s usually just a sign to pause and investigate a bit instead.
+That may strike a nerve for some, and when we feel a need to defend or explain it’s usually just a sign to pause and investigate instead.

 Is there something missing from yoga teacher trainings?

-Perhaps there is.
-I think a more appropriate initial question is – What is the goal of a yoga teacher training?
-And that answer will vary depending on the program.
-In studying the curriculum of some teacher trainings, there is a clear goal to educate on the history and philosophy of yoga, human anatomy, particular shapes considered yoga postures, and how to cue people to make those specific shapes.
+That answer varies depending on the program.
+In studying various yoga teacher program curriculums, they typically have a clear goal to educate on the history and philosophy of yoga, human anatomy, particular shapes considered yoga postures, and how to cue people to make those specific shapes.

-2. Improve your awareness of the physical body and its connection to the mental and emotional states
+- Improve your awareness of the physical body and its connection to the mental and emotional states.

-3. Understand that self-awareness and self-control are more important than making a shape
+- Understand that self-awareness and self-regulation are more important than making a shape

-4. Give you ample practice applying what you’ve learned so you feel 100% confident in your ability to share your practice with others
+- Give you ample teaching practice to apply what you’ve learned so you feel confident in your ability to guide others’ in practice.
+Getting the words out effectively is very different from just knowing the words.

 It is important to recognize that bodies will have various limitations.